 Missing, presumed dead

-Dealing with the deceased’s legacy
+Dealing with the missing person's property

 If a friend or family member goes missing, contact your local Garda station.